ADMINISTRATIVE POLICY AND PROCEDURES

 Annually, the PI or designee shall complete the University's fixed asset physical inventory by verifying the existence, location and continued need for the equipment.
 The results of the inventory shall be reconciled to the information contained in the University's fixed asset system and the inventory reports returned to the Fixed Asset Analyst with appropriate notations of changes in location and retirements.
 The Fixed Asset Analyst will follow-up on any discrepancies noted between the University's records and the physical inventory, as required.

 3.6.6 Sub-recipient / Vendor Determination.
 If a PI seeks to subcontract with a sub-recipient, the PI shall work with SRS to analyze the potential subcontract.
-If a PI wishes to secure goods or services from a vendor, he/she should follow procurement procedures as outlined in the Purchasing Manual.
-If the PI needs assistance in determining if a outside party is a subawardee or a vendor, he/she should work with SRS and SPA staff and they will assist the PI to make the appropriate determination and develop a procurement method, i.e. a subaward or purchase requisition.
+Due to the difficulties in documenting the rates and breakdown of expenses for audit purposes, it is unlikely that RIT would be able to issue a subaward to a single member LLC.
+If a PI wishes to secure goods or services from a vendor, he/she should follow procurement procedures as outlined in the Procurement Services Manual.
+If the PI needs assistance in determining if an outside party is a subawardee or a vendor, he/she should work with SRS and SPA staff and they will assist the PI to make the appropriate determination and develop a procurement method, i.e. a subaward or purchase requisition.

 3.6.7 Technical Reporting.
 The PI is responsible for timely submission of all technical reports and deliverables on a research project.
 The PI will receive e-mail reminders from SRS in advance of known report due dates.
 In the event that SRS becomes aware that a sponsor technical report is overdue, a series of escalating reminders and notifications will be sent to the PI, and eventually, his/her department chairs and/or supervisors, and ultimately the Vice President for Research as well as the Provost.